rokssg/docs-ssg/README.md

 Make sure you have a recent version of Docker and [Docker Compose](https://docs.docker.com/compose/install) installed on your laptop, then type:

+> **NOTE**: For Windows the prerequisite is to have docker-compose, Docker Desktop is recommended over the installation of Docker engine within WSL which may raise issues and troubleshooting.

 ```shellscript
 $ docker -v